categories

 Next comes the crucial step of culling, where you select the best images and discard blurry, repetitive, or out-of-focus shots.
 Traditionally, this can be a time-consuming process.

-However, with AI-powered culling software, it is easier to analyze your photos and identify strong contenders based on factors like sharpness, exposure, and composition.
-These tools can significantly accelerate the process, freeing up your time to focus on the finer details of editing the truly exceptional captures.
+However, with AI-powered culling software like Aftershoot, it is easier to analyze your photos and identify strong contenders based on factors like sharpness, exposure, and composition.
+These tools can significantly accelerate the process, freeing up your time to focus on the finer details of your editing.

 Calibrate your monitor